 Liaison CE assignments will be entered at the beginning of the semester.
 Payment is according to MSCF contract at 1 credit for new CE teacher per new course.
 Payment for subsequent semesters with the same teacher and course is at .5 credit.
-Approval for liaison payment is made at the end of each semester when all required NACEP documentation has been received by the CEP.
+Approval for liaison payment is made at the beginning of each semester with the requirement that all NACEP documentation will be received by the CEP.
+We understand that you will be working on this course throughout the semester, and it is fair to compensate you accordingly.